Quantum correlations in the steady state of light-emitter ensembles from perturbation theory: Pure-state perturbation theory for the steady state of the Lindblad equation

 The perturbed steady state can be written in general as a power series of the perturbation

 and this state will be generically a mixed state.
-Yet, since $\rho_0$ is pure, we can imagine that the corrections $\lambda \rho_1$, $\lambda^2 \rho_2$, etc. alter minimally its purity, so that the perturbed state can in fact be searched for in the form of a \emph{pure} state as well.
-Under this assumption we write $\rho_{\rm ss}$ as $|\phi_0'\rangle \langle \phi_0' | $ with
+Yet, since $\rho_0$ is pure, we can show that the corrections $\lambda \rho_1$, $\lambda^2 \rho_2$, etc. weakly alter its purity, so that the perturbed state can in fact be searched for in the form of a \emph{pure} state as well.
+In general the purity of the steady state reads

+Yet one can formally prove that $\rho_0$ and $\rho_1$ are orthogonal to each other (see App.~\ref{sec:proof}), so that the linear term in $\lambda$ vanishes in the above expression.
+A simple explanation for this aspect is that ${\rm Tr}(\rho_{\rm ss}^2)$ is maximal (and equal to 1) for $\lambda = 0$, and it can be assumed to be a continuous and differentiable function of $\lambda$ around its maximum.
+This implies therefore that ${\rm Tr}(\rho_{\rm ss}^2) = 1 + O(\lambda^2)$.
+Further numerical evidence for this argument is also offered in App. \ref{sec:proof}.